 Chime Funding, Valuation & Revenue

 According to Crunchbase, Chime has raised a total of $2.3 billion in 11 rounds of venture capital funding.

 In its latest Series G round (August 2021), where the company raised $750 million, Chime was valued at $25 billion.
 This represents a $10 billion increase from its previous fundraising round (in September 2020).

 Investors into the company include the likes of DST Global, Menlo Ventures, General Atlantic, Dragoneer Investment Group, and many others.

 As with any startup in high growth mode, Chime does not publicly disclose its revenue or profit numbers.
-But, according to a report by Forbes, a person close to the company stated that Chime expected to reach $200 million in revenues for the fiscal year 2019.
-This represents a fourfold increase compared to the previous year.
+But, according to a report by Forbes, Chime generated close to $1 billion in revenue for 2021 (up from the $600 million it posted in 2020).